 Communication Systems Operator and Operational Support and Information Specialist Junior Course

 This five week course conducted at Linton Military Camp will teach you the requirements to operate all Communications Access Nodes (CANs) and their RF systems including Satellite and 4G Cellular systems.
 You will also learn first line operational support within a command post environment.
-You will receive instruction on advanced combat net radio systems, construction of antenna systems, wide band satellite systems, army security systems, command post operations and information assurance.
+You will receive instruction on advanced combat radios, construction of HF, VHF and UHF antennas, wide band satellite systems, army security processes, command post operations and information assurance.

 Communication Systems Operator Intermediate Course